DataDog/hiring-engineers/answers.md

   $ sudo service datadog-agent restart
 ```

 These tags could be reflected on the datadog webapp hostmap.
 To observe these changes, I navigated to `Host Map` under `Infrastructure` tab on the navigation pane of datadog webapp.
-My Host Map with tags could be seen there as below -
+My Host Map with tags could be seen there as below:

 ![host map tags](https://github.com/Shrutiku/hiring-engineers/blob/Shruti_Kulkarni_Solutions_Engineer/screenshots/tags.png)

+.
 > Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

 Installed `PostgreSQL` on virtual machine.
 I used PostgreSQL for this assignment as I’ve used it for a number of projects while pursuing my Masters in CS.
-I referred [PostgreSQL installation](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04).
+I referred the [PostgreSQL installation](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-16-04) document.

 **Step 1**:
 Installed postgresql using the following commands on my terminal: